Jun 12, 2018

 What do you like best about working on The Big Bang Competition?

-I love being part of a programme that gives young people the opportunity to be rewarded for their hard work, & provides them with opportunities, that are potentially life changing, that they wouldn’t otherwise have.
+I love being part of a programme that gives young people the opportunity to be rewarded for their hard work and provides them with opportunities, that are potentially life changing, that they wouldn’t otherwise have.

 What are some of your favourite projects?